Chak Sing Lau: Career

 As only the third rheumatologist in the Hong Kong public healthcare system, Lau has served extensively in public hospitals.
 From 1995 to 2007, he was an Honorary Consultant Physician at the Department of Medicine at Pamela Youde Nethersole Eastern Hospital.
 After returning from his tenure at the University of Dundee, he reprised the role of Honorary Consultant in Medicine/Rheumatology at the Department of Medicine at Queen Mary Hospital, a position he held between 1997 and 2007.
 In December 2018, he became a board member of the Hospital Authority.
 He was the Chief of Service (Medicine) of Queen Mary Hospital from December 2018 until he became the interim Dean of Li Ka Shing Faculty of Medicine in August 2022, and a member of the Hospital Governing Committee of Grantham Hospital.
-Currently, he is a member of the Hospital Governing Committee of Hong Kong Children's Hospital, and practices at Gleneagles Hospital Hong Kong, a private, for-profit hospital and teaching partner of HKU.
+He sat on the Research Council of the Food and Health Bureau and the succeeding Health Bureau of the Government of Hong Kong from 2017 to 2023.

 Lau has also served or is serving on a number of local and international public or non-governmental bodies.
 He founded the Hong Kong Arthritis & Rheumatism Foundation in 2001, and co-founded the Asia Pacific Lupus Collaboration in 2011.
-He was President of the Hong Kong Society of Rheumatology (1997-2001), the Asia Pacific League of Associations for Rheumatology (2006-2008) and the Hong Kong Academy of Medicine (2016-2020).
-He is currently on the Board of Directors of the Hong Kong Genome Institute and the Hong Kong Tuberculosis, Chest and Heart Diseases Association, and a member of the Research Council of the Food and Health Bureau and the succeeding Health Bureau of the Government of Hong Kong and the European Alliance of Associations for Rheumatology Congress Committee.
+He was President of the Hong Kong Society of Rheumatology (1997-2001), the Asia Pacific League of Associations for Rheumatology (2006-2008), and the Hong Kong Academy of Medicine (2016-2020).